abusufiyanbelif/bmsssolapur-v2/src/docs/WORKFLOWS.md

     -   **If Rejected**: The status is changed to **"Rejected"**, and the lead is removed from active queues.

 4.  **Publishing**:
-    -   A lead with the status **"Ready For Help"** now appears in the **"Leads Ready for Publishing"** section on the Admin Dashboard.
-    -   An admin can click "Publish" on the dashboard or edit the lead and set the `caseAction` to **"Publish"**.
+    -   An admin can set the `caseAction` of any lead to **'Publish'** at any time to make it publicly visible.
     -   This action makes the lead visible on the `/public-leads` page for donors.

 5.  **Funding & Allocation**: